The following tutorial is to configure ZoneBuilder using your own CA-signed certificates.

-To use your own certificates with the ZoneBuilder feature of SafeConsole you will need to upload your CA public key to SafeConsole.
-If you do not have one, you can create one with openssl using the following command.
+To use your own certificates with the ZoneBuilder feature of SafeConsole you will need to upload a CA public key to SafeConsole.
+If you do not have one, you can create one with OpenSSL using the following command.

 openssl genrsa -out ca.key 2048 openssl req -new -x509 -sha256 -config openssl.cnf -days 3650 -key ca.key -out ca.crt

 *The openssl.cnf file location will depend on your system.
-Usually one is included with the openssl install.
-Changes to the config file is optional.
+Usually, one is included with the OpenSSL install, there is a link to such a file in the OpenSSL download and installation section.
+Changes to the config file are optional.

 1) Choose the correct domain for which you want to enable ZoneBuilder for Please see THIS KB article for more information on selecting the right domain.